RadarVisuals/RADAR/full_codebase_dump.md

  */

 /**
- * Manages the state related to UI panels and layer tabs.
-It tracks which
+ * Manages all state related to UI panels, layer tabs, and panel animations.
- * panel (if any) is currently active, whether the dedicated token selector
- * overlay should be open (specifically when the 'tokens' panel is active),
- * and which layer tab (e.g., for layer controls) is currently selected.
- * Provides functions to toggle/open/close panels and check panel status.
+ * This hook is a consolidation of the previous `usePanelManager` and `usePanelState` hooks.
  *
  * @param {string|null} [initialPanel=null] - The identifier of the panel to be initially active.
  * @param {string} [initialLayerTab='tab1'] - The identifier of the initially active layer tab.